-The SCE Learn-/Training Document for the integrated automation solution Totally Integrated Automation (TIA) was prepared for the program "Siemens Automation Cooperates with Education (SCE)" specifically for training purposes for public educational facilities and R&D institutions.
+The SCE training curriculum for the integrated automation solution Totally Integrated Automation (TIA) was prepared for the program "Siemens Automation Cooperates with Education (SCE)" specifically for training purposes for public educational and R&D institutions.
 Siemens AG does not guarantee the contents.

-This document is to be used only for initial training on Siemens products/systems, which means it can be copied in whole or part and given to those being trained for use within the scope of their training.
-Circulation or copying this Learn-/Training Document and sharing its content is permitted within public training and advanced training facilities for training purposes.
+This document is to be used only for initial training on Siemens products/systems.
+This means it can be copied in whole or part and given to those being trained for use within the scope of their training.
+Circulation or copying this training curriculum and sharing its content is permitted within public training and advanced training facilities for training purposes.

-Exceptions require written consent from the Siemens AG contact person: Roland Scheuerer roland.scheuerer@siemens.com.
+Exceptions require written consent from the Siemens AG contact: Roland Scheuerer roland.scheuerer@siemens.com.